School of Engineering

 The School of Engineering strives to graduate highly qualified engineers, maintain nationally recognized research, and provide quality professional and community service to Guam, Micronesia, and the neighboring regions in the Pacific and Asia.

-Students who are planning to enroll in the program should be familiar with the general requirements and procedures for admission to the University (www.uog.edu/admissions/undergraduate-students).
+Students who are planning to enroll in the program should be familiar with UOG's admissions policies and procedures.

 First-time college student applicants to the undergraduate program in Engineering will be required to have the following units of study completed in high school: